jansppenrade2/Docker-Container-Updater/README.md

 You can customize these rules for each container by specifying different patterns and update policies separated by spaces.

-##### Basic Rule Example 1
+#### Basic Rule Example

 ```
 update_rules=*[0.1.1-1,true] mycontainer[1.0.0-1,true] another[0.0.1-1,false] further[2.1.1-1,true]
 ```

-This example configuration means:
+> This example configuration means:
+>

-- All containers are allowed only minor, patch, build, and digest updates.
+> - All containers are allowed only minor, patch, build, and digest updates.
-- The container named `mycontainer` is allowed to install major, build, and digest updates.
+> - The container named `mycontainer` is allowed to install major, build, and digest updates.
-- The container named `another` is allowed to install only patch and build updates.
+> - The container named `another` is allowed to install only patch and build updates.
-- The container named `further` is allowed to install build updates only when the latest release is two versions higher *(e.g., if Nextcloud releases version 29.0.0 and your Nextcloud is on version 27.0.0, an update to version 28.0.0 will be performed)*.
+> - The container named `further` is allowed to install build updates only when the latest release is two versions higher *(e.g., if Nextcloud releases version 29.0.0 and your Nextcloud is on version 27.0.0, an update to version 28.0.0 will be performed)*.

-By configuring these rules, you can finely control how each container is updated according to your specific requirements.

-#### More Precise Rules
+#### Precise Rule Examples

 You can also create more specific rule sets that allow, for example, major updates for a container if at least one patch has been released for that major version.

-##### Precise Rule Examples

 In the rules, 'M' stands for Major, 'm' for Minor, 'p' for Patch, and 'b' for Build.

 ```
 mycontainer[1&(p>1).1.1-1,true]
 ```

-This rule allows major updates for the container `mycontainer` if at least one patch version greater than 1 has been released for this major version.
+> This rule allows major updates for the container `mycontainer` if at least one patch version greater than 1 has been released for this major version.

 ```
 mycontainer[0.1(b>2).1-1,true]
 ```

-This rule allows minor updates for the container `mycontainer` if the build version is greater than 2.
+> This rule allows minor updates for the container `mycontainer` if the build version is greater than 2.

 These precise rules provide granular control over the update behavior of specific containers based on various conditions such as patch versions, build versions, and more.

+---
+---

 ## Mail Notification Example

-This information comes with each email notification.
+This is an example of an email message.
+This way, you can get an idea of the type of information content you can expect.

 ---
 ### 🐳 Docker Container Update Report